Construction contractor consulting his accountant on a construction site in Quebec

 CCQ Monthly Reports $100 to $300 Per month

-Factors that influence pricing: the number of CCQ-certified employees, the number of active projects at any given time, your annual revenue, the complexity of the subcontracting work, and the number of regions in which you operate.
-A general contractor with 20 employees and 5 active job sites will naturally pay more than a specialized subcontractor with 3 employees.
+Factors that influence the price: the number of CCQ employees, the number of projects active simultaneously, your annual turnover, the complexity of subcontracting and the number of regions of operation.
+A general contractor with 20 employees and 5 active sites will naturally pay more than a specialized subcontractor with 3 employees.

 Good to know

-The CCA classes for heavy machinery changed in 2026.
-Newly acquired equipment now falls under Class 43 (30%) rather than Class 53 (50%).
-An accountant who is up to date on these changes can help you plan your purchases to maximize depreciation.
+The CCA categories for heavy equipment have changed in 2026.
+Newly acquired equipment now falls under category 43 (30%) rather than category 53 (50%).
+An accountant who is up to date with these changes can help you plan your acquisitions to maximize depreciation.

-Bankeo connects you for free with accountants who are familiar with the CCQ, union payroll, and industry-specific deductions.
+Bankeo matches you free of charge with accountants who know the CCQ, syndicated payroll, and industry-specific deductions.

 Find my construction accountant

-How to Choose the Right Accountant for Your Construction Company
+How to Choose the Right Accountant for Your Construction Business

-Not all accountants are created equal when it comes to the construction industry.
+Not all accountants are equal when it comes to construction.
 Here are the key criteria for choosing the right accountant in this demanding sector.

 Experience with the CCQ

-Ask directly: “How many clients in the construction industry do you currently manage?”
-An accountant who already handles CCQ payroll for several companies knows the pitfalls to avoid and the industry’s best practices.
+Ask directly, "How many construction customers do you currently handle?"
+An accountant who already manages the CCQ payroll of several companies knows the pitfalls to avoid and the best practices in the sector.

-There are several sectors within the construction industry (residential, commercial, institutional, civil engineering), each with its own collective bargaining agreements.
-Your accountant must be familiar with the hourly rates and contribution schedules applicable to your sector.
+There are several sectors in the construction industry (residential, commercial, institutional, civil engineering), each with its own collective agreements.
+Your accountant must be familiar with the hourly rates and contribution grids applicable to your sector of activity.

-The ability to track profitability by project is essential.
-Your accountant should use accounting software that supports project-based reporting, such as Acomba Construction, Sage Construction, or specialized solutions.
+The ability to track profitability by site is essential.
+Your accountant must use accounting software that allows segmentation by project: Acomba Construction, Sage Construction or specialized solutions.

 Availability for monthly reports

-CCQ deadlines are strict.
-Your accountant must be available every month to prepare and submit reports on time.
-An accountant who doesn’t respond for two weeks is not a good fit for the construction industry.
+CCQ deadlines are unforgiving.
+Your accountant must be available each month to prepare and submit reports on time.
+An accountant who does not respond for 2 weeks is not compatible with the requirements of the construction.

-Feel free to ask for references from other construction contractors.
-A good accountant will be recommended by their existing clients in the industry.
+Don't hesitate to ask for references from other construction contractors.
+An accountant who does the job well will be recommended by their existing clients in the industry.

 Photo by TROY ALLEN on Unsplash

-How Bankeo helps you find a construction accountant
+How Bankeo helps you find your construction accountant

-Finding an accountant who specializes in the construction industry on your own can be time-consuming and frustrating.
-That’s exactly where Bankeo comes in.
+Searching for a construction accountant on your own can be time-consuming and frustrating.
+This is exactly where Bankeo comes in.

-• You fill out a form describing your business (construction sector, number of CCQ-certified employees, revenue, specific needs)
+• You fill out a form describing your business (construction sector, number of CCQ employees, turnover, specific needs)

-• Our team analyzes your needs and identifies accountants in our network who specialize in the construction industry
+• Our team analyzes your needs and identifies accountants from our network with expertise in construction

-• You choose how many accountants you’d like to meet, and Bankeo provides all the details about the ideal accountant selected by the team, including the contract and the full list of services
+• You choose the number of accountants you want to meet, and Bankeo presents all the information of the ideal accountant found by the team, including the contract and the complete catalog of services

-• The service is free for business owners.
-If the partnership doesn't work out, we'll help you find a better option.
+• The service is free for entrepreneurs.
+If the relationship doesn't work out, we'll help you find a better option.

-Whether you’re a general contractor in Montreal, a subcontractor in Quebec City, or a renovation specialist anywhere in Quebec, our network of over 1,500 firms includes professionals who understand your unique situation.
-If you’re a self-employed construction worker, our partner accountants are also familiar with that reality.
+Whether you are a general contractor in Montreal, a subcontractor in Quebec City, or a renovation specialist anywhere in Quebec, our network of 1,500+ firms includes professionals who master your reality.
+If you are more of a self-employed worker in construction, our partner accountants also know this reality.

-Does my accountant need to be registered with the CCQ?
+Does my accountant have to be registered with the CCQ?

-No. The CCQ regulates construction workers and employers, not accounting professionals.
-However, your accountant must be familiar with CCQ regulations in order to manage your payroll and reporting correctly.
-Ideally, choose a CPA who is a member of the Ordre des comptables professionnels agréés du Québec and has proven experience in the sector.
+No. The CCQ governs construction workers and employers, not professional accountants.
+However, your accountant must be familiar with the CCQ's rules to manage your payroll and reporting properly.
+Ideally, choose a CPA who is a member of the Ordre des comptables professionnels agréés du Québec and has demonstrated experience in the sector.

-The cost generally ranges from $50 to $150 per employee per month, depending on the complexity (number of different trades, multiple job sites, and pay frequency).
-Some firms offer volume discounts for companies with more than 10 employees.
+The cost generally varies between $50 and $150 per employee per month, depending on the complexity (number of different trades, multiple sites, frequency of payroll).
+Some firms offer sliding scale packages for more than 10 employees.

 What deductions can I claim for my construction vehicles?

-Vehicles used primarily for construction purposes are depreciable.
-Heavy vehicles (over 3,000 kg) are subject to a 40% capital cost allowance rate (Category 16).
-Fuel, maintenance, and insurance costs are also deductible as operating expenses.
-Keep a mileage log if the vehicle is also used for personal purposes.
+Vehicles used primarily for construction are depreciable.
+Heavy vehicles (over 3,000 kg) benefit from a CCA rate of 40% (category 16).
+Fuel, maintenance and insurance costs are also deductible as operating expenses.
+Keep a mileage log if the vehicle is also used for personal use.

-Do I need an accountant for each project?
+Do I need to have an accountant for every project?

-No, a single accountant can manage all your projects.
-The key is that they use a project-based accounting system that allows you to track the costs, revenue, and profitability of each project separately.
+No, one accountant can manage all your projects.
+The important thing is that it uses a project-based accounting system that allows the costs, revenues, and profitability of each site to be tracked independently.

-Retention deposits (typically 10% of the contract amount) are recorded as separate accounts receivable.
+Holdbacks (typically 10% of the contract) are accounted for as separate accounts receivable .
 They are released after the warranty period (usually 12 months).
-Your accountant must track them separately to avoid distorting your cash flow picture.
+Your accountant must follow them separately so as not to distort your cash flow picture.

-What are the CCQ requirements for a new employer?
+What are the CCQ obligations for a new employer?

-A new employer must register with the CCQ, obtain an employer number, begin submitting monthly reports starting in the first month, and pay the minimum contribution of $5 even if there is no business activity.
-Your accountant should assist you with these initial steps.
+A new employer must register with the CCQ, obtain an employer number, start sending monthly reports in the first month and pay the minimum contribution of $5 even if they are not working.
+Your accountant should accompany you in these initial steps.

-Yes, but not in full during the first year.
-Equipment is depreciated according to the CRA’s CCA classes.
-Class 43 (30%) applies to most equipment purchased in 2026.
-A specialized accountant will optimize the classification to maximize your deductions year after year.
+Yes, but not in full in the first year.
+Equipment is depreciated according to the CRA's CCA classes .
+Class 43 (30%) applies to most equipment acquired in 2026.
+A specialized accountant optimizes the filing to maximize your deductions year after year.

-Can an accountant help me with my bids?
+Can an accountant help me with my submissions?

 Yes.
-A specialized accountant can help you calculate your actual costs (labor, materials, overhead, and profit margin) so that your bids are competitive while remaining profitable.
-This is a high-value-added service that can make the difference between winning or losing a contract.
+A specialized accountant can help you calculate your actual costs (labor, materials, overhead, margin) so that your bids are competitive while remaining profitable.
+It is a high value-added service that can make the difference between winning or losing a contract.

-Perhaps, but it’s risky.
-If your accountant has no experience with the CCQ, collective bargaining agreements, or project-based accounting, you risk costly errors in payroll, monthly reports, and tax filings.
-The apparent savings from hiring a less expensive generalist often end up as penalties and missed deductions.
+Possibly, but it's risky.
+If your accountant has no experience with the CCQ, collective agreements, and project-based accounting, you risk costly errors in payroll, monthly reports, and tax returns.
+The apparent savings of a cheaper generalist often turn into penalties and missed deductions.

-Can Bankeo find an accountant for a small renovation business owner?
+Can Bankeo find an accountant for a small renovation contractor?

 Absolutely.
-Whether you have 2 or 200 employees, our network includes accountants suited to construction companies of all sizes.
-We match you with an accountant based on your revenue, specific needs, and budget.
+Whether you have 2 or 200 employees, our network includes accountants adapted to all sizes of construction companies.
+The match takes into account your turnover, your specific needs and your budget.

 Ready to find your construction accountant?

-Fill out the form in just 2 minutes.
-Our team will match you with an accountant who is familiar with the CCQ and the realities of your industry.
+Fill out the form in 2 minutes.
+Our team matches you with an accountant who knows the CCQ and the realities of your industry.

 Find my construction accountant